 Reasoning with Functions and Relation ons (RFR) Standard Students should have opportunities to RFR.AF Analyze functions Standards within this strand encompass P.F-IF RFR.AF.1 Interpret parameters of a function defined by an expression in the context of the situation. a) Define domain and range in the real-world context.b) Calculate, interpret, and use average rate of change.
-RFR.AF.2 Sketch the graph of a function that models a relationship between two quantities, identifying key features. c) Use multiple representations of function models appropriately. d) Work with different families of functions beyond linear and quadratic functions including but not limited to exponential, logarithmic, rational, polynomial, logistic, radical, and piecewise- RFR.AF.3 Interpret key features of graphs and tables for a function that models a relationship between two quantities in terms of the quantities. defined functions. e) Graph rational functions including those whose graphs contain horizontal asymptotes, vertical asymptotes, oblique asymptotes, and/or holes. f) Make sense of radian measure. a) Use the unit sizely as a tool to graph the trig.
-RFR.AF.4 Use limits to describe long-range behavior, asymptotic behavior, and points of discontinuity. g) Use the unit circle as a tool to graph the trig functions in radians and degrees. h) Develop fluency with the unit circle.
+RFR.AF.2 Sketch the graph of a function that models a relationship between two quantities, identifying key features. c) Use multiple representations of function models appropriately. d) Work with different families of functions beyond linear and quadratic functions including but not limited to exponential, logarithmic, rational, polynomial, logistic, radical, and piecewise- RFR.AF.3 Interpret key features of graphs and tables for a function that models a relationship between two quantities in terms of the quantities. defined functions. e) Graph rational functions including those whose graphs contain horizontal asymptotes, vertical asymptotes, oblique asymptotes, and/or holes. f) Make sense of radian measure. g) Use the unit circle as a tool to graph the trig RFR.AF.4 Use limits to describe long-range behavior, asymptotic behavior, and points of discontinuity. functions in radians and degrees. h) Develop fluency with the unit circle.
 Include opportunities beyond the special angles, for example, explain why sin(1.1) > sin(0.3) in radians.
 RFR.AF.5 Sketch the graph of all six trigonometric functions, identifying key features. i) Graph sine, cosine, tangent functions in radians and degrees and analyze/explain the characteristics of each. j) Explore the reciprocal trig functions using technology.